 Glacial Landscapes of Southern Wisconsin – Drumlin Field near Helenville, Wisconsin

-Kettles are round depressions formed by the melting of a block of ice detached from (calved from) a receding glacier.
+Kettles: Kettles are round depressions formed by the melting of a block.
+As ice detached from (calved from) a receding glacier, depressions remained.
 These round depressions become kettle lakes.
-Where kettles are found, so too are kames; this is known as kettle and kame topography.
+Where kettles are found, so too are kames.
+This is known as kettle and kame topography.

-Eskers are long, sinuous ridges of glacial sediment (sand and gravel) formed from meltwater streams and deposited beneath glaciers as they melt.
-These unique features appear from the air to be snake-like; they can continue for hundreds of kilometers but vary in size and shape, with some having flat tops and others sharp ridges.
+Eskers: Eskers are long, sinuous ridges of glacial sediment (sand and gravel) formed from meltwater streams.
+Glaciers deposited sediment beneath them as they melted.
+These unique features appear snake-like from above, extending for hundreds of meters or even hundreds of kilometers.
+They vary in size and shape, with some with flat tops and others with sharp ridges.

 To get to Jelli’s from the Glacial Drumlin State Trail, exit the trail at Farmington Rd. and travel north for about 2 miles; Jelli’s Market will be on your right.